-- Ensure there will be no more than 25 people in attendance at any meeting or activity.
+- Ensure there will be no more than 50 people or county limitations, whichever is less, in attendance at any meeting or activity.
 The number needs to include everyone (volunteers, parents, members, siblings, guest speakers, etc.).

 - Wipe down all common surfaces, as recommended by the Center for Disease Control (CDC).
 Common surfaces include tables, counters, doorknobs, light switches, counter-tops, handles, phones, keyboards, toilets, faucets, chairs, etc.